SchmidtDSE/burn-severity-mapping-poc/.devcontainer/README.md

 ```

-_Note_: This SSO auth process must be performed peridically, as the authentication token generated are short-lived (important, as the scope of this auth is broad for provisioning resources and could be used by nefarious actors).
+_Note_: This SSO auth process must be performed periodically, as the authentication token generated are short-lived (important, as the scope of this auth is broad for provisioning resources and could be used by nefarious actors).
 So, if you run into an credentials-related issue running any `tofu` command, you may need to re-auth.
 Both will provide you a URL to login via SSO.
 You can accept all defaults.

 #### Dev / Prod split